Poker Odds Calculator – fast, simple, free!

 Winning poker odds are calculated based on the probabilities of each card coming off the deck next.
 Let’s look at a quick example:

-In a heads-up Texas Holdt'em game where Player A holds a pair of Aces and Player B holds a pair of Kings, and the flop shows, say, Q-6-2 of different suits, the latter will need to hit a third King to win the hand.
+In a heads-up Texas Hold’em game where Player A holds a pair of Aces, Player B holds a pair of Kings and the flop shows, say, Q-6-2 of different suits, the latter will need to hit a third King to win the hand.

 With just two Kings left in the remainder of the deck (which consists of 45 cards), the chances of a King being dealt on the turn are 43:2, and 42:2 on the river.
 This equates to an approximately 4.5% chance of a King being dealt and Player B winning the hand, so Player B’s winning odds are around 4.5% and Player A’s winning odds are around 95.5%.